 Source Control and Monitoring with a Contingent Remedy.

-A description of these alternatives and a comparison of each alternative to the seven threshold and primary balancing evaluation criteria required by §300.430(e)(9)(iii) of the NCP (as discussed in the Guidance for Conducting Remedial Investigations and Feasibility Studies Under CERCLA; USEPA, 1988), is presented in Sections 6 (for soil) and 7 (for groundwater).
+A description of the remedial alternatives identified above and a comparison of each alternative to the seven threshold and primary balancing evaluation criteria required by §300.430(e)(9)(iii) of the NCP (as discussed in the Guidance for Conducting Remedial Investigations and Feasibility Studies Under CERCLA; USEPA, 1988), is presented in Sections 6 (for landfill waste and soil, surface debris and non-vegetated areas) and 7 (for groundwater).

-6. Detailed Analysis of Soil Remedial Alternatives
+6. Detailed Analysis of LANDFILL and contaminated Soil Remedial Alternatives

 This section presents the evaluation of each soil Remedial Alternative in relation to the seven threshold and primary balancing evaluation criteria required by §300.430(e)(9)(iii) of the NCP.
 It is aimed to identify the advantages and disadvantages of each alternative relative to one another so that the key differences can be compared.
 The comparative analysis includes a narrative discussion describing: